 A 6m x 1m beds, 15cm deep will require 900L of compost to fill so one of these bags would be perfect.
 Also check your local compost centre.

 I did a lot of research for affordable raised beds and these were the best I could find.
 You do have to build them yourself but it's very easy and gives you a chance to learn how to screw things together if you've never done that before (which I hadn't).
-Now I'm doing everything on the cheap I'm using pallets that we break up and screw together but these are prettier and more available than pallets right now.
+Now I'm doing everything on the cheap I'm using pallets that we break up and screw together but these are prettier and mine have lasted me four years so far.

 Please note: I may be paid a small commission if you purchase some of these products - but please be assured that I will only recommend products I have used and liked and it's good to know that the commissions go back into expanding The Floral Project so thank you!